-The recommended changes in the depreciation life characteristics and the salvage parameters for the distribution and general plant accounts can be attributed mainly to two factors: updated account ages to reflect activity since the last represcription, such as new investment; and changes in the associated reserve position.
+Our changes in the depreciation life characteristics and the salvage parameters for the distribution and general plant accounts are necessary for two reasons: updated account ages to reflect activity since the last represcription, such as new investment; and changes in the associated reserve position.
 The accounts with substantial changes are discussed below.
 In addition to its last depreciation study that was effective January 1, 2004, the company completed a rate case in 2004.
 Except as discussed below, changes are due to increased or decreased investment that results in a change in age.
 The current lives and rates are reasonable when compared with industry averages.